UQ-PAC/BASIL/docs/src/development/simplification-solvers.md

 12. Inline procedure return values which are either constant or only depend on the in-parameters by adding assignments after each call to the procedure.
 13. Remove procedure in-parameters which are unused in the procedure (i.e. they were directly returned)

-For (12) and (13) we can take the whole simplification pass to a fixed point to inline $n$ calls deep (requires 12 iterations for cntlm).
+For (12) and (13) we can take the whole simplification pass to a fixed point to inline `n` calls deep (requires 12 iterations for cntlm).
 This proves R31 invariant across most procedures.

 ##### Invariant Checkers